Waste fees and charges

 For more information, please contact Council on 1300 307 800.

-The Queensland Government is introducing a levy on waste going to landfill at $75 per tonne from 1 July 2019.
+The Queensland Government has introduced a levy on waste going to landfill at $75 per tonne from 1 July 2019.

 Queensland sends 55% of its waste to landfill and is the only mainland state without a waste levy, which is being introduced to increase recycling and resource recovery.

-For businesses the 2019/2020 waste disposal charges for the following waste types have increased as they now include a component of the waste levy –
+For businesses waste disposal charges for certain waste types (listed below) has increased as they now include a component of the waste levy –

 - General waste